This article contains compensated links; please read my disclaimer for more information.

 Shopping in Oslo

-There are two major annual sales in Oslo – summer sale and winter sale.
-Winter sale starts just after Christmas and increases for full just after the New Year’s.
+There are two annual sales in Oslo – summer sale and winter sale.
+Winter sale starts just after Christmas and increases for full after the New Year’s.
 There are also a few minor sales throughout the year.
 Oslo has a few shopping malls in the city centrum with all the known chain stores.
 However, you will find many charming boutiques that support young and up and coming designers.
-Visit Steen & Strøm Department Store – it has the largest selection of fashion in Oslo and is located just off the main street Karl Johan.
+Visit Steen & Strøm Department Store – it has the most extensive selection of fashion in Oslo and is located just off the main street Karl Johan.

 Things to do in Oslo in December